igNitesh/IncognitoChat/README.md

 1. Clone the repository:

-2. Install the required dependencies:
+2. Install the required dependencies `pip install requirement.txt:`

-3. Configure the application settings, such as database connections or API keys, in the `config.py` file.

-4. Start the application:
+3. Start the server `python manage.py runserver`

-5. Access the IncognitoChat application in your web browser at `http://localhost:5000`.
+4. Access the IncognitoChat application in your web browser at `http://127.0.0.1:8000`.

 ## Contributing